kentling/getting-and-cleaning-data-course-project/CodeBook.md

-# Code book for Coursera Getting and Cleaning Data course project
+s# Code book for Coursera Getting and Cleaning Data course project

 This document provides the structure of resultant data from the script `run_analysis.R`.
 The procedure of script performs 5 main steps:
 1. Reading  the activity types and features as descriptive fields to the main train and test dataset respectively.